rutujb/cryptonite_taskphase_rutuj/Perceiving Permissions.md

 > pwn.college{gDtQeBG7hR-qyCt1ucssceW2oC6.dFTM2QDLxQjN0czW}

 ## ii) Groups and Files
+You can check what groups you are a part of with the `id` command <br>

 ## iii) Fun with Groups Names
 ## iv) Changing Permissions
 ## v) Executable Files